G

 Why do AI engines cite Reddit so much?

 Because Reddit is dense with people explaining things to each other in plain language, with cross-validation from other commenters.
 That format is almost ideal for RAG: short, declarative, cross-referenced, often with concrete examples.
-Reddit is the #1 most-cited domain in Perplexity and ranks in the top three across ChatGPT, Grok, and Google AI Overviews per Profound's tracking.
-For brands, the implication is that being present in active Reddit threads (helpfully, not promotionally) is a high-leverage citation play.
+The same vendor citation data that has put Reddit first in Perplexity ranks it in the top three across ChatGPT, Grok, and Google AI Overviews.
+For brands, the implication is that being present in active Reddit threads (helpfully, not promotionally) is a high-value citation play.

 Where to Go from Here

-The four-step loop is the model.
-The engine-specific differences are the details.
-The reason any of this matters to you is that step 2 (retrieval) can fail silently.
-If GPTBot or OAI-SearchBot or ClaudeBot can't reach your page, none of the rest of the loop runs.
+The reason the four-step loop matters to you is that step 2 (retrieval) can fail silently.
+If OAI-SearchBot or Claude-SearchBot can't reach your page, none of the rest of the loop runs.